Wielbark, Warmian-Masurian Voivodeship

 Wielbark is a town in Szczytno County, Warmian-Masurian Voivodeship, in northern Poland.
 It is the seat of the gmina (administrative district) called Gmina Wielbark.
-It lies approximately 19 km south of Szczytno and 52 km south-east of the regional capital Olsztyn.
 It is part of historic Masuria.

 History

 The official site of the county of Wielbark gmina states that the first signs of human settlement date before the arrival of the Teutonic Knights, and that the first named settlement mentioned in the area is called Bartniki.
 This location along with the settlement located near castle-called Karczmarska Wioska, gave birth to Wielbark according to the county's site.

 The German name of the settlement, “Wildhaus” ("wild game house"), is first mentioned in 1361 of the Teutonic Order at the southern border of the Teutonic Order State Willenberg (Wildenberg) consisted only of a few buildings when it was founded by komtur Frederic von Willenberg.
 It developed as a trade settlement for local Polish beekeepers, hailing from nearby Mazovia (Masurians).
 The Old Polish word bartnik means "beekeeper".